calsaviour/sudoku/README.md

     $ grunt server

-The sodoku game will now be available at `http://localhost:8080`.
+The sudoku game will now be available at `http://localhost:8080`.

     $ open http://localhost:8080